Airport (1970 film): Plot

-Ada Quonsett manages to evade the employee assigned the task of putting her on a flight back to Los Angeles.
+Mrs. Quonsett manages to evade Peter Coakley, the TGA gate agent assigned to escort her to her flight back home to San Diego.
 Enchanted by the idea of a trip to Rome, she talks her way past the gate agent, boards Flight 2 and sits next to Guerrero.
-When Flight 2's crew is made aware of Guerrero's situation, they turn the plane back toward Chicago without informing the passengers.
-Once the stowaway widow is discovered, her help is enlisted by the crew --- with the promise to her of a free lifetime travel-voucher --- to get to the briefcase, but the ploy fails.
+When the flight crew is made aware of Guerrero's situation, they turn the plane back toward Chicago without informing the passengers.
+Once Quonsett is discovered onboard, her help is enlisted by the flight crew who promise her free lifetime first-class travel on TGA to get to the briefcase, but the ploy fails due to meddlesome passenger Marcus Rathbone, who thinks that the crew is stealing the suitcase and thus gives it back to Guerrero.

 Demerest tries to persuade Guerrero not to trigger the bomb, informing him that his insurance policy has been nullified.
-Guerrero moves to give Demerest the bomb, but then runs into the lavatory and sets it off, dying and blowing a three-foot hole in the rear fuselage.
+Guerrero moves to give Demerest the bomb, but panics and runs into the lavatory after Rathbone loudly mentions the bomb and shortly detonates it, killing himself and subsequently blowing a three-foot hole in the rear fuselage.
 Gwen and some other passengers are seriously injured in the explosion and subsequent explosive decompression, but the pilots retain control of the 707.
 However, flight control is severely hindered due to the blast damage.

 With all eastern airports closed due to bad weather, Flight 2 returns to Lincoln for an emergency landing.
-Demerest knows that a fatal crash landing would happen if they attempt to land on the shorter Runway 22, and thus demands the airport's longest runway, Runway 29, which is still closed due to the stuck airliner.
+Demerest knows that a fatal crash landing would happen if they attempt to land on the shorter Runway 22, and thus demands the airport's longest runway, Runway 29, which is still closed due to the disabled airliner.
 Bakersfeld orders that plane be sacrificed and forcibly pushed off by snowplows.
-However, Patroni goes ahead and manages to free the stuck aircraft without damage by defying the specified engine and structural limit requirements, allowing Runway 29 to be reopened just in time for the crippled Flight 2 to land.
-His assistant declares that the feat was "impossible" according to the manual, to which Patroni replies "That's one nice thing about the 707.
+However, Patroni goes ahead and manages to move it without damage by defying the specified engine and structural limit requirements, allowing Runway 29 to be reopened just in time for the crippled Flight 2 to land.
+His assistant declares that the feat was impossible according to the flight manual, to which Patroni replies "That's one nice thing about the 707.
 It can do everything but read."

-As the passengers exit, a tearful Inez apologizes for her husband's actions.
-Demerest's wife sees him accompanying Gwen's stretcher as he intends to go with Gwen to the hospital.
-Demerest has by now decided he wants her to go through with her pregnancy.
-Ada Quonsett enjoys her reward of free first-class travel on TGA.
+As the passengers deplane, a tearful Inez apologizes for her now late husband's actions.
+Demerest's wife Sarah sees him accompanying Gwen's stretcher as he intends to go with Gwen to the hospital.
+Demerest has now decided he wants her to go through with her pregnancy.
+Mrs. Quonsett enjoys her lifetime reward of free first-class travel on TGA, but says she preferred being a stowaway.
 Bakersfeld and Tanya leave together, heading to her apartment for "rest" and breakfast.